ESWAT/cektop/README.md

 1. Download or clone CEKTOP and install dependencies
 2. Hack, hack, hack
-3. `grunt shipit`
+3. `gulp shipit`

 ## Structure

 All your development work is done in the `src` directory.
 The files in `src` will be compiled and copied to the `release` directory as you work.
-The `release` directory is also used when publishing to GitHub Pages (see [grunt-gh-pages](https://github.com/tschaub/grunt-gh-pages) for details on the process).
-This directory will be cleaned up whenever you run a Grunt task and populated with the files necessary for that environment.
-So during development these files will be more verbose to help with debugging, but will be optimized when using any of the Grunt tasks that produces production-ready files.
+The `release` directory is also used when publishing to GitHub Pages (see [gulp-gh-pages](https://github.com/shinnn/gulp-gh-pages) for details on the process).
+This directory will be cleaned up whenever you run a Gulp task and populated with the files necessary for that environment.
+So during development these files will be more verbose to help with debugging, but will be optimized when using any of the Gulp tasks that produces production-ready files.

 ```
 ├─ src/
 │ ├─ assets/
+│ ├─ images/
 │ ├─ script/
 │ └─ stylus/
 ├─ release/
 │ └─ assets/
+│ ├─ images/
 │ ├─ js/
 │ ├─ css/
-├─ Gruntfile.coffee
-├─ Gruntfile.js
+├─ gulpfile.js
 ├─ package.json
 ```

-Most of the magic is done in `Gruntfile.coffee`, so take a look at that if you want to make modifications.
-Your Jade files also have visibility to some of the information stored in `package.json`, which you should modify to suit your project (you can see what is exposed in `Gruntfile.coffee` under the Jade task). `Gruntfile.js` is just a middleman to enable parsing our Gruntfile with CoffeeScript.
+All of the magic is done in `gulpfile.js`, so take a look at that if you want to make modifications.
+Your Jade files also have visibility to some of the information stored in `package.json`, which you should modify to suit your project (you can see what is exposed in `gulpfile.js` under the Jade task).

 ## License